Albert Fish: Billy Gaffney

 On February 11, 1927, 3-year-old Billy Beaton and his 12-year-old brother were playing in the apartment hallway in Brooklyn with 4-year-old William "Billy" Gaffney.
 When the 12-year-old left for his apartment, both younger boys disappeared; Beaton was found later on the roof of the apartments.
+Gaffney's disappearance prompted a citywide search across New York.
+He was described as four years old, 40 pounds, with blue eyes, light complexion, and dark reddish-brown hair; when last seen he wore a gray blouse, brown knickers, black shoes and stockings, and had no hat or coat.
 When asked what happened to Gaffney, Beaton said "the bogeyman took him."
 Gaffney's body was never recovered.
 Initially, serial killer Peter Kudzinowski was a suspect in Gaffney's murder.
 Then, Joseph Meehan, a motorman on a Brooklyn trolley, saw a picture of Fish in a newspaper and identified him as the old man whom he saw February 11, 1927; the man had been trying to quiet a little boy sitting with him on the trolley.
 The boy was not wearing a jacket, was crying for his mother, and was dragged by the man on and off the trolley.
 Beaton's description of the "bogeyman" matched Fish.
 Police matched the description of the child to Gaffney.

 Detectives of the Manhattan Missing Persons Bureau were able to establish that Fish was employed as a house painter by a Brooklyn real estate company during February 1927, and that on the day of Gaffney's disappearance, he was working at a location a few miles from where the boy was abducted.
 Gaffney's mother, Elizabeth Gaffney, visited Fish in Sing Sing, accompanied by Detective King.
 She wanted to ask him about her son's death, but Fish refused to speak to her.
 However, Fish claimed the following in a letter to his attorney: